 Random Encounters, Artifacts and Ancient Structures

 As your scouts explore the galaxy, they may run into several new things.
 Random Encounters are probably the most noticeable; you and your other players are no longer entirely alone in the Galaxy.
 You may run into other groups, from militia owned mining colonies to Vasari pirate patrols, that will hinder your progress, but may provide their own rewards once defeated.
 You may also notice special invincible, captureable structures in other gravity wells besides neutral resource extractors.
-These structures can also be captured with colony frigates, and range from relatively mundane trade stations to mysterious Ancient Structures, technology left behind by a new extinct advanced race.
+These structures can also be captured with colony frigates, and range from relatively mundane trade stations to mysterious Ancient Structures, technology left behind by an extinct advanced race.
 They'll start out useless to you, but if you explore your planets you may find the ancient artifacts needed to power these structures (including 8 new artifacts and a bunch of new planet bonuses).
 Planet artifacts and bonuses are now much more common as well, making it more rewarding to explore.

 Diplomacy and Espionage